vermeer-corp/it-core-actions/README.md

     axway-org-id: ${{ secrets.AXWAY_DEV_IT_DEVELOPERS_ORG_ID }}
 ```

+---

 ### Dotnet NuGet CI/CD

-This workflow is used to build, test, and publish all NuGet packages in a .NET Core project.
+This workflow is used to build, test, and publish all NuGet packages in a .NET Core/5/6 project using the dotnet CLI.

 #### Usage